rickellis/ArchMatic/README.md

 The shell scripts in this repo allow automated package and desktop environment installation.

+I'm posting this publicly in case it might be useful to someone.

+Don't just run these scripts.
+Examine and customize them for your needs.

 The install steps are as follows:

 ### Install Arch Linux